Skip to content

 Private schools are (in essence) a business.
 Although schools and education providers face unique challenges, they still exhibit most - if not all - the key characteristics of any other service business.
 An effective billing strategy can be a key ingredient in succeeding in this type of business.
 Implementing a robust platform to manage billing is half the battle, but you may also want to consider how your billing frequency affects your income, parent/ guardian satisfaction, and school reputation.

 Through advances in technology and the resultant shift in billing structures in other industries, annual billing is becoming an increasingly viable option.
-We’ve compiled some information that may help you weigh up the pros and cons of annual billing compared to a term based structure.
+We’ve compiled some information that may help you weigh up the pros and cons of annual billing compared to a term-based structure.

-Advantages and Disadvantages of Annual Billing,
+Advantages and Disadvantages of Annual Billing

 Advantages